ICGC-TCGA-PanCancer/CGP-Somatic-Docker/README.md

     dockstore tool launch --entry Dockstore.cwl --local-entry --json test1.json

 Warning: Execution can take a substantial amount of disk space and upwards of 24 hours for execution.
+Note that `test2.json` also works but will take a more substantial amount of time to execute (on the order of 6 days on a 8-core, 58GB of RAM host).

 Also note that the tabix server requirement is no longer needed (reference data is built into the workflow).

 ## Running with Docker directly

+This is a work in progress, some of the information below has yet to be updated for the simplified Docker process.

 ## Environment Requirements